-4 Simple Ways to Protect Data from an IT Service Desk Expert
+4 Simple Ways to Protect Data From an IT Service Desk Expert

 Here are a few simple ways that you can troubleshoot issues, protect your data and leverage service desk professionals.

-As a service desk lead, I’ve found that getting the best results from an IT service desk involves a team effort between the service desk team and the client.
+As a service desk lead, I’ve found that getting the best results from a IT service desk involves a team effort between the service desk team and the client.
 Quality information is comprehensive.
 Cover all your bases, be mindful of your variables, and verify your measurements.

 When you have questions and you’re on the phone with IT, introduce the issue at hand by recreating it.
 Every click, whir and stall in the process is important.
 How many documents are you trying to send to that printer?
 Did you see a yellow bar in that spreadsheet and click “Enable macros” before you could start working on it?
 Starting from the top lets your IT expert study the whole process.
 That way, they can diagnose the issue and walk you through the resolution.